• East-West Rail Study Advisory Committee Meets

 As noted in the article, there is a Facebook page called Agawam/West Side Train Crossing – Train or No Train, with over 900 members.
 Members on this page alert each other on a daily basis when the crossing is blocked by a CSX train.

-A report from WWLP-News 22 on January 18, 2019, says that MassDOT is working on a plan to provide “early warning” signs that would automatically alert drivers when the CSX main line is blocked at the Front Street crossing.
+A recent report from WWLP-News 22 on January 18, 2019, says that MassDOT is working on a plan to provide “early warning” signs that would automatically alert drivers when the CSX main line is blocked at the Front Street crossing.

 Welcome to North Hatfield